 What really drives value is the higher order items, those that focus on outcomes, emotions, and feelings.
 The elements that are helping clients achieve their goals, create peace of mind, and ultimately find fulfillment.
 To deliver these requires both the technology to complete the work at the foundation, and the human/professional to deliver the expertise, build the trust, and develop the relationship around it.

-This is how we think about holistic wealth planning—we think it’s holistic services, up and down the Value Stack, and we think it’s really personal.
+This is how we think about holistic wealth management—we think it’s holistic services, up and down the Value Stack, and we think it’s really personal.

 Three Principles of Holistic Wealth Planning